Here is my list of the top books that are essential for those interested in modern astrology.

 Saturn a New Look at an Old Devil

 Saturn: A New Look at an Old Devil by Liz Greene was first published in 1976.
 Today, it still remains in a class of its own.
 The book has been heavily referenced by various authors.
 It discusses the usual associations with Saturn – delays, limitations, and frustrating experiences, but it also helps the individual understand how these types of “negative” experiences can be used as an opportunity for growth.
 Not in the Jupiter sense, but in the real world, and to gradually learn its lessons of self-sufficiency and mastery in a chosen sphere of life.
 The author offers no fast route to making a friend of Saturn, but to try and extract its less known about spiritual aspect.
-Saturn’s astrological aspects and synastry contacts are also included for breadth and depth in understanding the devil on our shoulder.
-Saturn has always been difficult to read but it’s a vital part of our astrological DNA and, apparently, we need to greet this planet with a good old smooch.
-So make out with Saturn, make it substantial and meaningful, and this will, transformationally, turn lead into gold.
+Saturn’s astrological aspects and synastry contacts are included for breadth and depth when attempting to understand the devil on our shoulder.
+Saturn has always been difficult to read about but it is a vital part of our being and, apparently, according to Greene, we need to greet this planet with a good old smooch.
+So begin a love affair with Saturn, make it substantial and meaningful, and this will, in the transformational sense, turn lead into gold.

 Saturn is key to this invocation of the self with its transforming potential.
 In esoteric teaching, Saturn is the planet of discipleship, and a disciple is simply someone who is learning.
 He is not malefic; he is not a negative influence and is only inimical to those who cannot understand the educational value of pain.
 His path is not that of the martyr or the disciplinarian but instead contains the seeds of joy.
 His lineage is ancient and impeccable, and his associations in the world of myth, religion, folklore, and fairytale are innumerable and varied, yet always colored by the idea that instead of running away from the devil, if one goes up and kisses him on the lips, he becomes the sun.